 Climate change is harming the health of Americans—and people worldwide—yet our research found that most Americans are unaware of these health harms.
 Through our program on climate and health we collaborate with other organizations to increase awareness of the health harms associated with climate change, air pollution and fossil fuel use, and raise awareness of the health benefits of climate and clean energy solutions.

-The Program on Climate and Health helped convene the Medical Society Consortium on Climate and Health, with a mission to inform the public and policymakers about the harmful health effects of climate change on Americans, as well as about the immediate and long-term health benefits associated with decreasing greenhouse gas emissions (i.e., heat-trapping pollution) and other preventive and protective measures.
+In partnership with leading American medical societies, we organized and coordinate the Medical Society Consortium on Climate and Health.
+Currently composed of 22 medical societies 28 affiliate organizations, the Consortium works to inform the public and policymakers about the harmful health effects of climate change on Americans, and the immediate and long-term health benefits associated with decreasing greenhouse gas emissions (i.e., heat-trapping pollution) and other preventive and protective measures.